"But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ. To him be glory both now and forever. Amen."

 A TBCA graduate will be a growing Christian who is actively living his/her life to the glory of God, making godly life choices, more focused on who he wants to be rather than what he wants to do.

-At TBCA, we strive to prepare students to further not only their educational journey, but their spiritual journey as well.
-The first step in building that foundation is an acknowledgement of the ultimate biblical authority in one’s life.
+At TBCA, we strive to prepare students to further not only their educational journey but their spiritual journey as well.
+The first step in building that foundation is an acknowledgment of the ultimate biblical authority in one’s life.
 As students increase their knowledge of academic content, they learn to integrate that knowledge with a Christian worldview to successfully develop solutions.

 Students develop biblical discernment in academics with the desire to impact the world for Christ.

 1. Students will reflect Biblical authority and integrity in academic content (Colossians 2:2-3)

 2. Students will possess confidence in learned academic ability (Philippians 4:13)

 3. Students will integrate academics with life experiences while developing spiritual maturity (1 Corinthians 10:31)